Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ## ✅ Initial steps

-Prior to my internship, Nebari already has a command line interface with all the functionality listed above however it was clunky and, at times, a little challenging to use.
+Prior to my internship, Nebari had an [`argparse`-based](https://docs.python.org/3/library/argparse.html) command line interface which included all the functionality listed above.
+However it was clunky and, at times, a little challenging to use.
 My task as an intern was to improve the CLI experience for the end-user.
 After exploring various tools and libraries it was decided that we would proceed with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/introduction.html).
 For those unfamiliar, Typer is a Python library that makes CLI applications more interactive and user friendly.
 I started exploring features of `typer` and how it could be implemented as a replacement for the current CLI.
-After exploring about typer and rich, Now it is time to implement `typer` on the predefined functions of the CLI.

 Initially it was hard to implement `typer` on the predefined functions of the CLI as it was important to understand how all functions fits together and their functionalities.

 Prior to implementing the new Typer-based CLI, I spent some time trying to understand what each of the commands do and where the changes needed to be made.
 Once this was understood, I created a minimum viable product (MVP), shared it with the team and got the green-light to proceed.